About the Farm

 Who We Are & How We Grow

-Farmer Elizabeth Wood started New Leaf CSA in 2002 and is now growing over 6 acres of vegetables, herbs, and flowers for 100 member families.
+Farmer Elizabeth Wood started New Leaf CSA in 2002 with little more than a passion for being outdoors and growing delicious vegetables for the local community.
+She is now growing over 6 acres of vegetables, herbs, and flowers for 100 member families.

 Our farm’s location on a country road just outside Brattleboro with views of the Connecticut river valley and beautiful agricultural landscape makes picking up the veggies a highlight of many members’ weeks.